weedySeaDragon/sbt-rtfd-markdown-test/src/sphinx/index.rst

   **On the internet, no one knows you're a dog.**

 ..
-Attention::  This is version (substitute from the config.py) |version|.
+Attention::  This is version number comes from the /src/sphinx/config.py file: |version|

 Sitemap